Fast community detection by SCORE: Simulations

-{\bf Experiment 1}.
-In this experiment, we investigate how SCORE, oPCA, nPCA, and tabu perform with the classical stochastic Block Model (BM).
-We choose $(n, K, rep) = (1000, 2, 50)$, $A$ as the $2 \times 2$ matrix with $1$ on the diagonals and $0.5$ on the off-diagonals, and $\tilde{\theta}$ as the vector where all coordinates are $0.2$.
+\begin{ex} In this experiment, we investigate how SCORE, oPCA, nPCA, and PL perform with the classical stochastic Block Model (BM).
+We choose $(n, K, \rep) = (1000, 2, 50)$, $P$ as the $2 \times2$ matrix with $1$ on the diagonals and $0.5$ on the off-diagonals, and $\theta$ as the vector where all coordinates are $0.2$.
+Also, we generate the label vector $\ell$ randomly by $(\ell_i - 1) \stackrel{\mathrm{i.i.d.}}{\sim} \operatorname{Bernoulli}(1/2)$.
 This is a relatively easy case and all methods perform satisfactory and have similar error rates.
-See Table \ref{table:SimuBM1} for the results.
+See Table~\ref{tableSimuBM1} for the results.

-It is noteworthy that in one of the repetitions, tabu fails to converge and has an error rate of $49.8\%$.
-Such outlying cases are observed in most experiments below; sometimes the fraction of outlying cases is much larger.
+It is noteworthy that in one of the repetitions, PL fails to converge and has an error rate of $49.8\%$.
+Such outlying cases are observed in most experiments below; sometimes the fraction of outlying cases is larger. \end{ex}

-{\bf Experiment 2}.
-In this experiment, we compare SCORE, SCORE1, and SCORE2.
-The experiment contains four sub-experiments, Experiment 2a-2d, with different network sizes, degrees of heterogeneity, and numbers of communities, etc..